larissacauane/Contact-List/README.md

 # Contact-List
-A contact list mad with HTML and CSS
+A contact list made with HTML and CSS